-Consumer Product Safety Commission Smoke Alarms - Why, Where, and Which CPSC Pub.
-559
+Consumer Product Safety Commission Smoke Alarms - Why, Where, and Which?
+CPSC Pub.559

 A smoke alarm is critical for the early detection of a fire in your home and could mean the difference between life and death.
 Fires can occur in a variety of ways and in any room of your home.
-But no matter where or how, having a smoke alarm is the first key step towards your family's safety.
+But no matter where or how, having a smoke alarm is the first key step toward your family's safety.

-This document is not intended to be all inclusive, but it is intended to inform the reader about some of the safety aspects and importance of having and maintaining working smoke alarms.
+This document is intended to inform you about some of the safety aspects and importance of having and maintaining working smoke alarms; it is not all-inclusive.

-Why are Smoke Alarms Important?
+Why Are Smoke Alarms Important?

-Every year in the United States, about 3,000 people lose their lives in residential fires.
+Every year in the United States, about 2,000 people lose their lives in residential fires.
 In a fire, smoke and deadly gases tend to spread farther and faster than heat.
-That's one reason why most fire victims die from inhalation of smoke and toxic gases, not as a result of burns.
+That's one reason why most fire victims die from inhalation of smoke and toxic gases, not from burns.
 A majority of fatal fires happen when families are asleep because occupants are unaware of the fire until there is not adequate time to escape.
-A smoke alarm stands guard around the clock and, when it first senses smoke, it sounds a shrill alarm.
-This often allows a family the precious but limited time it takes to escape.
+A smoke alarm stands guard around the clock, and when it first senses smoke, it sounds a shrill alarm.
+This often allows a family the precious, but limited, time needed to escape.

 About two-thirds of home fire deaths occur in homes with no smoke alarms or no working smoke alarms.
-Properly installed and maintained smoke alarms are considered to be one of the best and least expensive means of providing an early warning of a potentially deadly fire and could reduce the risk of dying from a fire in your home by almost half.
+Properly installed and maintained smoke alarms are considered to be one of the best and least expensive means of providing an early warning of a potentially deadly fire and could reduce by almost half the risk of dying from a fire in your home.